wspiteleski/wspiteleski/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on B.S.
-CompSci
+- 🔭 I’m currently working on A.S.
+Computer Information Systems
-- 🌱 I’m currently learning how to make crypo apps
 - 💬 Ask me about my pups

 <!--